taegandm/Group3RedhawkRCDetection/README.md

 # RedhawkRCDetection
-A small python based project for RC control with OpenCV and feature detection/n The prototype code has three design flaws:
+A small python based project for RC control with OpenCV and feature detection\n The prototype code has three design flaws:
 1. Fixed turn angle
 2. Brute Force matcher